kyma-project/website/content/blog-posts/2020-05-19-kyma-website/index.md

 2. Create a PR.
 3. Add content and wait for our review and approval.

 The fun may begin when you try to figure out where we keep the sources for all the views.
-However, don't get discouraged.
+However, do not get discouraged.
 The table below clarifies it all.
 We hope it will help you to find your way through our repositories and the website structure:

 | Website view | What | Where | How |
 |---|---|---|---|